dartmouth-cs52-19S/workshop-ws-05-14-databases/README.md

 * [ ] Basics of postgreSQL
 * [ ] Basics of sequelize

+## Extra Credit
+* Create a delete button on the output page and run a query to delete the posts by a specific author
+* Create a search bar and run a query to get all the post made by a specific author

 ## Reflection

-*2 questions for the workshop participants to answer (very short answer) when they submit the workshop.
-These should try to get at something core to the workshop, the what and the why.*

-* [ ] When would you use postgreSQL over mongoDB or firebase?
+ 1. When would you use postgreSQL over mongoDB or firebase?
-* [ ] What are the downsides of using a relational database?
+ 2. What are the downsides of using a relational database?
 What are the main differences between a relational and non-relational database?

 ## Resources
 * <https://blog.logrocket.com/setting-up-a-restful-api-with-node-js-and-postgresql-d96d6fc892d8>